Tupeni Baba

 Tupeni Lebaivalu Baba (14 June 1942 – 14 July 2024) was a Fijian academic, politician, and Cabinet Minister.
 A founding member of the Fiji Labour Party, he served as a Cabinet Minister in the government of Timoci Bavadra until removed from office by the 1987 Fijian coups d'état, and then one of the two Deputy Prime Ministers in the government of Mahendra Chaudhry until removed from office by the 2000 Fijian coup d'état.
 After splitting with Choudhry in the wake of the coup, he founded the New Labour Unity Party to contest the 2001 election, but failed to win a seat in Parliament.
 He unsuccessfully attempting to re-enter politics at the 2006 election under the banner of the Soqosoqo Duavata ni Lewenivanua, and again at the 2014 election as part of the Social Democratic Liberal Party.

 When not in politics, Baba pursued an academic career, first at the University of the South Pacific, then at the University of Auckland's Centre for Pacific Studies, and later at the University of Fiji.

 Early life

 Baba was born on 14 June 1942.
-He was educated at the University of Sydney, graduating with a master's degree in education, before working as an education lecturer at the University of the South Pacific.
-He later obtained a PhD from Macquarie University in Australia, and while there was highly critical of South Pacific Commission, attacking it as a colonial organisation.
-He was later appointed registrar at USP, but resigned from the position in December 1984 to return to a teaching role.
+He held a master's degree in education from the University of Sydney and a doctorate from Macquarie University in Australia, and while there, was critical of South Pacific Commission, attacking it as a colonial organisation.
+He was later appointed registrar at the University of the South Pacific, but resigned from the position in December 1984 to return to a teaching role.